San Juan County Library System Public Services Policy

 Delinquencies, Fines and Other Charges

 The patron (i.e.cardholder), is responsible for the care and return of materials checked out from the library.
 Parents or legal guardians are responsible for materials checked out by minors in their care.
 Patrons are responsible for maintaining the library materials they check out in reasonable condition during the time that they have the materials in their possession.
 Reasonable condition is defined as normal wear and usage of library materials.
 Patrons who intentionally write upon, injure, deface, dog-ear, tear, cut, mutilate, destroy, or otherwise damage library materials will be billed for the replacement cost of the item.
-All patrons with items overdue longer than 30 days, and those with unpaid fines, will have their library privileges suspended until items are returned and/or fines are satisfied, unless otherwise noted on the patron’s account.
+All patrons with items overdue longer than 30 days may have items marked as “lost”, and those with unpaid fines, may have their library privileges suspended until items are returned and/or fines are satisfied, unless otherwise noted on the patron’s account.

-A patron who keeps an item 3 months beyond its due date will lose all library privileges and will receive a bill for the cost of the overdue item(s).
+A patron who keeps an item 3 months beyond its due date (2 weeks for Hotspots) may lose all library privileges including use of Hotspots and will be billed for the cost of the lost item(s).
 Library privileges may be restored once the offense has been resolved.

 Patrons may be charged for all lost materials.
 They may be billed the replacement cost of the item.
 Refunds may not be given for lost items that may be found later by the patron.